 Africa Tram.
-The tram is a 25-30 minute ride through several of the Safari Park’s large field habitats.
+The tram is a 25-30 minute ride through several of Safari Park’s large field habitats.
 It is free with your entry fee.
-You’ll see many different types of animals including rhinos, giraffes, zebra and Cape buffalo all mingling together in the same space, just as you would in Africa.
+You’ll see many different types of animals including rhinos, giraffes, zebra, and Cape buffalo all mingling together in the same space, just as you would in Africa.
 The guides point out different behaviors that enable the species to thrive in their natural environments.

 Bob & I have taken this tour hundreds of times (not exaggerating here…) and still look forward to it.
 We’ve seen giraffes sparring by whacking their heads together and springbok pronking.
 We’ve been fortunate to witness births of rare endangered species on this ride.
 And that gives us hope for a better future.

 Cheetah Run.
 This experience is also free with your admission.
 There’s nothing quite like seeing one of these spotted sprinters exploding from their traveling crate.
 They hit 60 mph (or higher!) within 3 strides.
 If you’re quiet you can hear them drawing huge, quick breaths.
 Their intense single-minded focus never wavers from their prey…a purple stuffed teddy bear on a string.